Evolutionary-Intelligence/Biological-Evolution/README.md

 is fundamental to evolutionary biology.
 Hybridization might have a key role in establishing barriers to gene flow by creating new allelic combinations."
   * "How populations transition to new fitness peaks remains an unanswered question, but adaptive introgression provides a possible route."
 * Melissa, M.J. and Desai, M.M., 2024.
 A dynamical limit to evolutionary adaptation.
 Proceedings of the National Academy of Sciences, 121(4), p.e2312845121.
+* **Yagoobi, S., Sharma, N. and Traulsen, A., 2023.
+Categorizing update mechanisms for graph-structured metapopulations.
+Journal of the Royal Society Interface, 20(200), p.20220769.**
 * **Cooney, D.B., Levin, S.A., Mori, Y. and Plotkin, J.B., 2023.
 [Evolutionary dynamics within and among competing groups](https://www.pnas.org/doi/full/10.1073/pnas.2216186120).
 Proceedings of the National Academy of Sciences, 120(20), p.e2216186120.**
 * **Wilson, D.S., Madhavan, G., Gelfand, M.J., Hayes, S.C., Atkins, P.W. and Colwell, R.R., 2023.
 Multilevel cultural evolution: From new theory to practical applications.
 Proceedings of the National Academy of Sciences, 120(16), p.e2218222120.**
 * **Davison, D.R. and Michod, R.E., 2023.
 [Steps to individuality in biology and culture](https://royalsocietypublishing.org/doi/abs/10.1098/rstb.2021.0407).
 Philosophical Transactions of the Royal Society B, 378(1872), p.20210407.**